Chapter 5: Decisions

 If no appeal is received by the set date, (see 5.16) the decision can be cleared from the hearing clerk’s records.

 The arrangement pack should be removed from the ‘Awaiting Appeal Period’ file.
-The Pro-Forma (Annex 10 Clear records pro forma office decisions) should have been returned from the B3, see 5.19, if not request it from the B3.
+The Pro-Forma (Annex 10 - Decision Pro forma) should have been returned from the case officer, see 5.19, if not request it.
 This will provide the instructions on how to proceed.
 A minute and message will be sent on PDAX to the Inter Partes case officer or the relevant Formalities group.

 For ex-parte cases the date the decision was cleared should be entered on the Ex-Parte SharePoint List.